 Then in the year 803, the family fell from grace.
 The Abbasid Caliph in Baghdad had most of the family members imprisoned or executed and their property was confiscated.
 It happened suddenly at the peak of their fame.
 There are many stories about why this happened, but maybe there was a simple explanation: their skills in supply chain management had made them fabulously wealthy, and thus they aspired to sit on the throne instead of just serve the throne.

-In the model and simulations of Silk Road operations presented in this series, there are further details that can be deduced even if not explicitly seen.
-Here are a few (you can probably think of others):
+In the model and simulations of the Silk Road presented in this series, there are further details that can be deduced as happening behind the scenes even if not explicitly seen.
+Here are a few of those details (you can probably think of others):

 The Chinese manufacturers most likely communicated their plans and prices for the coming year by sending sealed or coded messages to the Barmakids and their partners on the last caravans that departed from Dunhuang on the western frontier of China each year just before the snows came and halted traffic for three or four months during the winter.

-- In Merv over the winter, safe and warm behind strong walls as the snow came down, one can imagine the merchant families and craftsmen of Merv celebrating the end of a prosperous year.
-There was probably a lot of calculating and discussing going on between the Barmakids and their partners to forecast demand and set product prices for the coming year.
-These prices were likely communicated to the other merchants on the Silk Road via messages carried by the first caravans of the new year.
+Safe and warm behind strong city walls as the snow came down, one can imagine the merchant families and craftsmen of Merv celebrating the end of a prosperous year.
+Over the winter there must have been a lot of calculating and discussing between the Barmakids and their partners as they forecast product demand and set prices for the new year.
+These prices were likely communicated to the other merchants on the Silk Road via messages carried from Merv by the first caravans of spring.